 If I had to list top ten inventions of mankind, then Photography would certainly be in top 5.
-It is astonishing that some people discovered how light formed images (camera obscura – pin hole camera) and followed by some others who found how it altered certain chemical compounds and how this alteration could be fixed on paper and used to capture the real world!
+It is astonishing that some people discovered how light formed images (camera obscura – pin hole camera) and followed by some others who found how it altered certain chemical compounds and how this alteration could be fixed on paper and used the technique to capture the real world!
 History of photography and history of cameras is very fascinating!

 We have come a long long way indeed – now is the era of digital cameras and mirror less cameras.
 One can think that this long technological and creative march has had a single intention – to freeze the Time and Moment, to reproduce reality like it is – the pursuit of perfect image which can be stored for posterity!
 Along with the image – the history and historical facts get stored too.